Florida Boat Registration Cost, Renewal & Form HSMV 82040 (2026)

 Issued by: County Tax Collector's Office

-Submit the original title signed by the seller, a completed Application for Certificate of Title (Form HSMV 82040), a notarized bill of sale, and proof of identification to your local county tax collector's office.
+Submit the signed title or accepted ownership document, completed Application for Certificate of Title (Form HSMV 82040), bill of sale or purchase proof when required, and proof of identification to your local county tax collector's office.

 $5.25